cloudmesh-community/book/chapters/login-node.md

 Furthermore, Microsoft has recently made significant progress in supporting Linux on their OS.
 We recommend that you install it and use.
-Alternatively we recommend that you use `gitbash` to have a Linux like experience.
-Please inform yourself about gitbash and install it.
+Alternatively we recommend that you use git for windows which you can get from this [link](https://gitforwindows.org/).

-## Older Version of Windows or Windows Home
+## Older Version of Windows or Windows 10 Home

-Older versions of Windows are not supported and if you take one of our classes, we will not support you or answer any questions about it.
-We know that these version do not work for more advanced features that cloud programs rely on and thus we recommend you update your OS.
-For example we wasted in one case 4 hours of support just because a student did not want to tell us that they were using an old version of Windows.
+Older versions of Windows or Windows 10 Home **are not supported**.
 Please trust us and **do not use such an OS**.
-You safe yourself many hours of work.
-Instead use a bootable USB stick or buy yourself a raspberry PI in case you can not upgrade your OS.
+If yo uhave such an OS we recommend for example an upgrade or to just use an OS that you can boot from a USB stick.
+There are for example many tutorials available that explain how to create a USB stick that boots Ubuntu.

 ## Raspberry PI